-- 6.1 Any parent whose child is refused a school place (except one whose child has been permanently excluded from two schools) has a statutory right of appeal to an independent panel (this right of appeal does not extend to applications for nursery education). - 6.2 If the Council is unable to allocate a place at the preferred school, parents will receive a decision letter detailing why the application was unsuccessful, including whether this was because of infant class-size limits.
-This letter will inform parents of their right to appeal, how and by when it must be submitted. - 6.3 The Council may also offer your child an alternative school place and parents must then decide whether to: - i. appeal against the Council's decision; and/or - ii. accept the place at the alternative school, if offered; or - iii. submit alternative preferences - 6.4 The decision to appeal does not prevent parents from accepting an alternative school whilst the appeal process takes place. - 6.5 In submitting an appeal parents are required to complete the pro-forma enclosed with the decision letter, outlining the reasons why the child should be admitted to the preferred school.
+- 3.4 Any parent whose child is refused a school place (except one whose child has been permanently excluded from two schools) has a statutory right of appeal to an independent panel (this right of appeal does not extend to applications for nursery education). - 3.5 If the Council is unable to allocate a place at the preferred school, parents will receive a decision letter detailing why the preference was unsuccessful.
+The letter will state whether this was because of infant class-size limits or because compliance with the preference would prejudice the provision of efficient education or the efficient use of resources.
+This letter will also inform parents of their right to appeal, how and by when it must be submitted. - 3.6 The Council may also offer your child an alternative school place and parents must then decide whether to: - i. appeal against the Council's decision; and/or - ii. accept the place at the alternative school, if offered; or - iii. submit alternative preferences - 3.7 The decision to appeal does not prevent parents from accepting an alternative school whilst the appeal process takes place. - 3.8 In submitting an appeal parents are required to complete the pro-forma enclosed with the decision letter, outlining the reasons why the child should be admitted to the preferred school.
 This form should then be submitted to the Council by the stipulated closing date to ensure that the appeal will be heard.
-Note that unless the appeal submission is signed and fully completed to outline these reasons, the form will be returned in order for parents to do so. - 6.6 Once an appeal has been submitted parents will receive further guidance on what to expect from an appeal and a date and time for their hearing.
+Note that unless the appeal submission is signed and fully completed to outline these reasons, the form will be returned in order for parents to do so. - 3.9 Once an appeal has been submitted parents will receive further guidance on what to expect from an appeal and a date and time for their hearing.
 The Council must arrange appeals in relation to the normal admissions round within 30 school days of the specified closing date and within 30 school days of the appeal being received for appeals outside of the normal admissions round.
-Note that during the summer holidays the Council must arrange appeals within 30 working days of the appeal being received. - 6.7 Admission appeals panels are independent and play a vital role in ensuring a balance between the right of the parents to a full and fair hearing and protecting schools against admitting so many children that it is prejudicial to efficient education or the efficient use of resources.
+Note that during the summer holidays the Council must arrange appeals within 30 working days of the appeal being received. - 3.10 Admission appeals panels are independent and play a vital role in ensuring a balance between the right of the parents to a full and fair hearing and protecting schools against admitting so many children that it is prejudicial to efficient education or the efficient use of resources.